 Temporary Worker Injury at Client Site

-A temporary worker placed by your agency at a warehouse is injured when a shelf collapses.
-The worker requires surgery and six weeks off work.
-Your agency is identified as the worker's employer.
+A temporary worker placed by your agency at a warehouse suffers a serious injury when racking collapses.
+Your agency is identified as the worker's employer under the labour hire arrangement.

-• Workers compensation covers the worker's immediate medical costs and rehabilitation
+• Workers compensation covers the worker's medical costs and rehabilitation

-• As the employer of temporary workers, your agency shares responsibility for workplace health and safety with the host employer
+• As the employer of temporary workers, your agency shares workplace health and safety obligations with the host employer

 Insurance Tips for Recruitment Agencies